Tuva Hansen

-Tuva Hansen (born 4 August 1997) is a Norwegian footballer who plays as a defender for Frauen Bundesliga club Bayern Munich and the Norway national team.
+Tuva Hansen (born 4 August 1997) is a Norwegian professional footballer who plays as a defender for Women's Super League club West Ham United and the Norway national team.

 Club career

-Klepp (2013) and Arna-Bjørnar (2014)
+Early career

 Hansen started her senior career in Klepp after having played in Bryne.
 She debuted in Toppserien in 2013, when she played for Klepp.
 In 2014, she played for Arna-Bjørnar.
 In the club, she played together with her older sister Hege Hansen.

-Klepp (2015–2020)
+Klepp

 In November 2014, both Tuva and her sister Hege Hansen announced that they moved back to Klepp.
 In 2015, Tuva played all of the matches for Klepp in Toppserien, and she was nominated for Statoil’s young talent prize.
 She grew on the experience and became a solid defender.
 Upon the appointment of manager Olli Harder she also became the captain of the club.
 In 2016, Tuva was named player of the year by Jærbladet, the local newspaper.
 After the 2016 season, she said no to move to LSK Kvinner, the team that won both Toppserien and the cup that year.
 In 2018, she was part of the Klepp team that came second, and therefore got silver, in Toppserien.
 And in 2019, they got bronze.

-Sandviken/Brann (2021–2022)
+Sandviken/Brann

 In November 2020, Sandviken announced that they had signed both Tuva Hansen and her teammate Elisabeth Terland from Klepp.
 Hansen quickly became a leader in the team and was the captain already from her first season.
 That season also became a success, and Sandviken won Toppserien 2021 7 November 2021, in the second last match of the season.
 That match was against Klepp, Hansen’s former club.
 Sandviken won 8-0, which meant that Klepp got relegated, something that made Hansen cry after the match in an interview with NRK.
 Sportskollektivet.no named Hansen player of the year 2021.

-Bayern Munich (2023-present)
+Bayern Munich

 Bayern Munich announced 1 December 2022 that they had signed Hansen.
 She officially joined the club on 1 January 2023, after the transfer window opened.
+Upon leaving the Frauen Bundesliga club in January 2026, Hansen had won three German championship titles, the DFB Cup and two Supercup titles, making 77 appearances in the three years that she was at the club.

+West Ham United

+West Ham United announced the permanent signing of Hansen on 28 January 2026, becoming Rita Guarino's fourth signing of the 2025-26 winter transfer window.